 - The skin is now in a position to start rebuilding.
 This is the proliferation stage where fibroblasts (the major cells responsible for the production of collagen) multiply and divide.
 Cellular regeneration and tissue formation takes place to start rebuilding the skin’s protective barrier.
 A new network of blood vessels is constructed so that the tissue can receive sufficient oxygen and nutrients to become healthy again.

 - The final stage is remediation.
 This is where the body sends out chemical signals to say that the work of the inflammation process has been completed, everything has healed and it’s time to stop the process as the body has now been restored to its normal function.
 Sometimes, however, the body can begin to over-produce collagen which can cause build-ups in the skin.

 CHRONIC INFLAMMATION IN SKIN

-These can be grouped into three main areas – environmental, lifestyle, and diet – some examples of which have been listed below, although this list in not new or exhaustive:
+Chronic inflammation is where the body is unable to complete the four stages of the process or finds itself in an endless cycle of sustained responses.
+Causes of this can be grouped into three main areas – environmental, lifestyle, and diet – some examples of which have been listed below, although this list in not new or exhaustive:

-Environmental causes would include pollution, UV radiation from the sun, blue light from devices, or an allergy which has not yet been diagnosed, i.e. perfume or pet allergy or to a product or ingredient such as SLS, which can lead to a weakening of the skin barrier, allows allergens and irritants to breach and cause inflammation.
+- Environmental causes would include pollution, UV radiation from the sun, blue light from devices, or an allergy which has not yet been diagnosed, i.e. perfume or pet allergy or to a product or ingredient such as SLS, which can lead to a weakening of the skin barrier, allows allergens and irritants to breach and cause inflammation.

 WAYS OF PREVENTING CHRONIC INFLAMMATION